xspec/xspec/docs/xslt-code-coverage-by-element.md

 - **Always Ignore** - Mark node as 'ignored'.
 This rule is mainly for Declaration elements where Saxon does not produce trace output.
 - **Use Trace Data** - If the trace data has a "hit" element, mark node as a 'hit'.
 Otherwise, mark it as 'missed'.
 - **Use Parent Data** - If the trace data has a "hit" element for this node's parent, mark this node as a 'hit'.
 Otherwise, mark it as 'missed'.
 Rationale: This element is not traced in the XSpec trace file, but if it has been executed, then its parent is traced.
+- **Use Parent Status** - If this node's parent has 'hit' status based on its trace data and the rule it follows, mark this node as a 'hit'.
+Otherwise, mark it as 'missed'.
+This rule can differ from 'Use Parent Data' when the parent is not traced.
 - **Use Child Data** - If node has no children or only untraceable descendants, mark it as 'unknown'.
 If the trace data has a "hit" element for a descendant of this node, then mark this node as a 'hit'.
 Otherwise, mark this node as 'missed'.
 An untraceable node is one that Saxon never traces, regardless of what the XSpec test covers.
 Rationale: This element is untraceable in the XSpec trace file, but if it has been executed, then any traceable descendants are traced.
 NOTE: the fact that `xsl:sequence` is untraceable might cause this rule to produce the wrong result.
 - **None** - The element is not supported by XSpec code coverage.
 - **TBD** -